 For programs that do not have a maximum number of attempted failed courses policy, students may repeat a failed course for a total of three times including the original failed course.
-Should the student fail the third attempt of the course, the student will be academically terminated.
-Students who are eligible for reinstatement who were academically terminated due to the third failed attempt may take the failed course at another institution and seek transfer credit for the course.
-Please see the Transfer Credit Policies for specific guidelines on the requirements for transfer course eligibility.

-Repeated coursework may affect a student's eligibility for Title IV funding.
-Students required to repeat courses are encouraged to meet with a financial aid advisor to discuss the impact on their financial obligations, program length and academic progress.
+After the third failed attempt, the student must appeal to the Program Director and be approved by the Campus Director to attempt the course a fourth time.
+Should the student fail the fourth attempt of the course, the student will be academically terminated.
+Students who are academically terminated due to the fourth failed attempt may reapply after six months from the last date of attendance.
+Repeated coursework may affect students' eligibility for Title IV funding.
+Students requiring repeat courses are encouraged to meet with a financial aid advisor to discuss the impact on their financial obligations, program length and academic progress.